ephesians511.gif (11161 bytes)

 Manual of the Lodge

 This 1862 work by Albert Mackey is the basis for much of the text in many of today's Masonic monitors.
 The Grand Lodge of South Carolina publishes most of this work today as their monitor, Ahiman Rezon.
 South Carolina removes the portions which deal with phallic worship, sun worship, etc. which are found in this original work.
-(272 pages)
+(272 pages).
+File size 27.7MB

 Symbolism of Freemasonry

 This classic work by Albert Mackey has been long considered one of the classic works on Masonic symbolism.
 This is an easy to read book by a Masonic scholar.
-(364 pages)
+(364 pages).
+File size 31.5MB

 The Lost Word Its Hidden Meaning